radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-00-prerequisites.md

 On our supported OSes using a package manager to install these dependencies is a much easier way to keep them updated.

 - For macOS, this likely means you should be using [Homebrew](https://brew.sh/).
-- On Linux, use your distro's package manager.
+- On Linux, use your distribution's package manager.

 ## Required installs